kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 Usually lack of integration tests is caused by any of the following issues:

 1. The company has no senior developers.
 The team has only junior developers fresh out of college who have only seen unit tests
-1. Integration tests existed at one point but were abandonded because they caused more trouble than their worth.
+1. Integration tests existed at one point but were abandoned because they caused more trouble than their worth.
 Unit tests were much more easy to maintain and so they prevailed.
 1. The running environment of the application is very "challenging" to setup.
 Features are "tested" in production.

 I cannot really say anything about the first issue.
 Every effective team should have at least some kind of mentor/champion that can show good practices to the other members.
-The second issue is covered in detail in antipatterns 8, 9 and 10
+The second issue is covered in detail in anti-patterns 8, 9 and 10

 This brings us to the last issue - difficulty in setting up a test environment.
 Now don't get me wrong, there are indeed some applications that are *really* hard to test.
 Once I had to work with a set of REST applications that actually required special hardware on their host machine.
 This hardware existed only in production, making integration tests very challenging.
 But this is a corner case.